tungp99/ern-overlay/README.md

+# CVE-2021-3156
-# Stopwatch Overlay written in Go

-I made this to play Elden Ring Nightreign.
+#### Stopwatch Overlay written in Go, made to play Elden Ring Nightreign lol.

 Traits:

 - runs on Windows, Linux and MacOS.
 - lightweight, has nothing in it.